 Larger businesses will additionally be subject to a financial assessment in which they will need to show a reduction in turnover due to Covid-19.
 There will be no such financial assessment for SMEs.

-Large employers are also likely to need to refrain from making capital distributions, such as dividend payments or share buybacks, whilst subscribing to the grant.
+Large employers should also refrain from making capital distributions, such as dividend payments or share buybacks, whilst subscribing to the grant.

 Employees themselves will need to be on an employer’s PAYE payroll on or before 23 September 2020.
 This means a Real Time Information (RTI) submission notifying payment to that employee to HMRC must have been made on or before 23 September 2020.

-The employee will be required to work at least 33% of their usual hours (though, after three months, the Government will consider increasing this threshold).
+The employee will be required to work at least 20% of their usual hours.

 2.2 Businesses forced to close